pollination/pollination-docs/apps/deploy-app.md

 Choose from 1, 2 [1]: 1
 ```

-Doing this should give you a folder named windrose in your current working directory with the following file structure;
+Doing this should give you a folder named wind-rose in your current working directory with the following file structure;

 ```
-windrose
+wind-rose
 │   README.md
 │
 ├───.github